con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 The lord of speech, the master of expression,
 Most skilled with words, adept with language, truthful,
 With boundless words, the teacher of the truth,
-Providing teachings on fourfold truth, (50)
+Providing teachings on the fourfold truth, (50)

-Not turning back, not coming back, rhino,
+Not coming back, not turning back, rhino,
 The leader of the *pratyekabuddha*s,[^51-1]
 Gone forth by going forth in different ways,
 The single cause of all great elements, (51)

-[^51-1]: Vilāsavajra explains that 'rhino' refers to the *pratyekabuddha*s who lead solitary lives, whereas the following refers to *pratyekabuddha*s who congregate in groups.
+[^51-1]: Vilāsavajra explains that "rhino" refers to the *pratyekabuddha*s who lead solitary lives, whereas the following refers to *pratyekabuddha*s who congregate in groups.

 *Bhikṣu*, *arhat*, defilements exhausted,
 Devoid of passion, master of the senses,
 Arrived at comfort, met with security,
 For he, having cooled down, is free from stains; (52)

 Fully equipped with knowledge and its feet,[^53-1]
 A *sugata*, best knower of the world,